-You see the logo on your screen.
+You see the logo onscreen.
 You need to break the logo into pieces and make it a vector graphic so that you can animate sections of it separately.

 6. Choose Modify => Bitmap => Trace Bitmap.

 The Trace Bitmap dialog box appears.